shiftrightonce/fama/README.md

     );
  }

- // The content or the pipeline input.
-Could be any type
+ // The content for the pipeline input.
+Can be any type
  #[derive(Debug, Clone)]
  struct NewUser {
    internal_id: i32,